 This topic describes how to use the Jindo DistCp tool provided by Alibaba Cloud to migrate data from HDFS to OSS.

-Hadoop Distributed File System (HDFS) is generally used as the underlying storage for a large amount of data in traditional big data architectures.
-The DistCp tool provided by Hadoop is usually used to migrate and copy data in HDFS.
-However, this tool cannot take advantage of the features of OSS, resulting in low efficiency and poor data consistency.
+Hadoop Distributed File System (HDFS) is used as the underlying storage for a large amount of data in traditional big data architectures.
+The DistCp tool provided by Hadoop is used to migrate and copy data in HDFS.
+However, this tool cannot take advantage of the features of OSS, which results in low efficiency and poor data consistency.
 In addition, DistCp provides only simple functions, which cannot meet the requirements of users.

 Jindo DistCp is a tool provided by Alibaba Cloud to copy files in HDFS.
 It allows you to copy files within or between large-scale clusters.
 Jindo DistCp uses MapReduce to distribute files, handle errors, and recover data.
 It uses lists of files and directories as the input of map/reduce tasks.
 Each map/reduce task copies the files and directories in the input list.
-Jindo DistCp supports copying data between HDFS systems, between HDFS and OSS, and between OSS buckets.
-It also provides various parameters and policies for data copying.
+Jindo DistCp allows you to copy data between HDFS systems, between HDFS and OSS, and between OSS buckets.
+It also provides various custom parameters and policies for data copying.

-- Provides high efficiency.
+- Provide high efficiency.
 The data migration speed of Jindo DistCp is 1.59 times faster than that of Hadoop DistCp.

-- Provides rich basic functions, multiple copy methods, and various scenario-based optimization policies.
+- Provide rich basic functions, multiple copy methods, and various scenario-based optimization policies.

-- Takes advantages of OSS features to perform various operations on files, including compressing files and converting the storage class of the files to IA or Archive.
+- Take advantages of OSS features to perform various operations on files, including compressing files and converting the storage class of the files to IA or Archive.

-- Copies files without change files names to ensure data consistency.
+- Copy files without changing files names to ensure data consistency.

 - Supports various scenarios and can be used to replace Hadoop DistCp.
 Jindo DistCp supports Hadoop 2.7.x and Hadoop 3.x.

-- If you use a user-created ECS cluster, you must deploy a Hadoop 2.7.x or Hadoop 3.x environment and are able to run MapReduce jobs.
+- If you use a user-created ECS cluster, you must deploy a Hadoop 2.7.x or Hadoop 3.x environment and be able to run MapReduce jobs.

 - For EMR-3.28.0 or Bigfoot 2.7.0 and later, you can run Shell commands to use Jindo DistCp.
 For more information, see Use Jindo DistCp.

 - For versions earlier than EMR-3.28.0, compatibility issues may occur when you use Jindo DistCp.
-You can open a ticket to solve the issues.
+You can submit a ticket to solve the issues.